Retirement

 plan was to goof off; go sailing on sunny days and tinker with my old cars

-on cloudy ones, a perfect plan; so I thought.
+on the cloudy ones, a perfect plan; so I thought.

 But